Dalla01/Segmentation_SamGeo_RiceFields/README.md

 ### Random Forest Classification in Google Earth Engine - GEE

 By using the code [Irrigated Rice Areas Classification](RiceAreasClassification.js) and downloading the [Shapefile archives](Shapefiles) you can perform a Random Forest classification for irrigated rice areas in Turvo city.
+Also, you can use the follow link [Irrigated Rice Areas GEE - Link](https://code.earthengine.google.com/2ce75e8e35d500b803a56bdedd2f83b5) to perform the classification, all necessaries files are included in the previous link.

 ### Creating an additional file to request RFE and FSCORE functions
 ```javascript